 Education over Profits - We advocate everyone’s right to make an informed choice

 More and more people regard their pets as family members , subsequently more and more owners are looking to feed food that is comparable in quality to what they are eating themselves.
-As a business that cares about animals we find ourselves in a constant state of helping, we have the power to enhance a pet's well being simply by helping owners become aware of what they are putting in their bowl.
+We have the ability to enhance a pet's well being simply by becoming aware of what we are putting in their bowl/s.

 Tiggy’s Place believes in sharing knowledge and empowering people to seek out information as everyone has the right to make an informed choice when deciding what pet food to purchase.
 It is for this reason we have invested so much time into our website and educational materials.
 Being independently owned we have the freedom to express our opinions on the nutritional value of a product as we are not ‘sponsored’ by anyone, no-one pays their way onto our shelves.
 We have no desire in tricking people through clever marketing, we try to make all information as transparent as possible.
 We are not going to tell you what pet food to buy but we do want to be able to provide you as much information as possible regarding the ingredients and nutritional value of the foods you may buy for your pets.

 Pets over Profits - We aim to promote ‘family’ values

 If you are already feeding a decent food or homemade food and it works for your pet we’re not going to encourage you to switch to a brand we sell in order to gain profit, ultimately we’re most interested in your pet’s health and well-being.
 If what you’re doing works and is healthy stick with it.
 What you’re currently doing may work but may not be healthy, so we encourage you to read some of the nutrition information to determine if it is healthy.
 If it isn’t, even if your pet likes the feed, we do encourage you to switch to a healthier alternative, for your pet's long term health.

 We’ll never compromise our principles for profit but why?